idilezgikaraaslan/Astrophysics-Lab-2-Research-Project/README.md

 - **Aperture photometry** for flux extraction
 - **Barycentric Julian Date (BJD)** correction to account for light-travel time

 The provided Python scripts, including the use of the `PyORBIT` (Malavolta 2016) package, were developed and guided by Prof. Luca Malavolta.
-This part of the project was carried out in collaboration with **Valerio Campobasso** and **Alex Fahlman**.
+This project was carried out in collaboration with **Valerio Campobasso** and **Alex Fahlman**.
 Their contributions, along with the support from Prof. Malavolta, are gratefully acknowledged.

 ---